 We have explained further above how an employee's normal gross earnings are calculated within the system.
 If you want to override this calculated amount and enter a different amount, you can do this by clicking on "Override normal gross earnings".
 This will unlock the field, allowing you to then enter your desired amount:

-Upon clicking "Save", the termination pay will automatically recalculate based on the new normal gross earnings amount:
+Upon clicking "Save", the termination pay will automatically recalculate based on the new normal gross earnings amount.

 N.B.
 There may be circumstances where the termination PAYG amount does not change from the initial amount.
 This is simply because the difference between the initial and updated normal gross earnings figure is not sufficient enough to change the amount.

-Leave Payments for Genuine Redundancy ETPs
+Payments for ETPs

 If you have any questions or feedback please let us know via firstname.lastname@example.org